tanvir-git/odoo-documentation/content/applications/finance/accounting/bank/reconciliation_models.rst

 .. image:: reconciliation_models/reconciliation_models_overview.png
    :align: center
-   :alt: Open the reconciliation model menu from the overview dashboard in Odoo Accounting.
+   :alt: Open the reconciliation model menu from the overview dashboard in CoquiAPPs Accounting.

 .. important::
    The first entry, :guilabel:`Invoices Matching Rule`, is responsible for the current matching of